OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 Integrating live status into existing dashboards lets us extend it to other types of applications in future.
 While that's not currently on our roadmap, we'd love to hear if it’s something you'd find useful.

-### Using established status indicators
+## Using established status indicators

 Instead of creating new status indicators, we started with existing statuses from Argo CD, a popular open-source Kubernetes tool.
-We knew that we had an upcoming project to integrate with Argo CD and leveraging its statuses would allow us to integrate more seamlessly.
+We knew that we had an upcoming project to integrate with Argo CD and leveraging its statuses would let us integrate more seamlessly.

 However, we had to make a few modifications to fit the Octopus model.
 Our team added extra statuses for applications because Octopus deployments determine the Kubernetes desired state.
 After a successful deployment, we compare the desired state with the live status to determine if an application is out of sync.

 We also decided to combine the Argo CD sync and health status to simplify it for users.

-We ended up with two sets of live statuses, one for applications and one for Kubernetes objects.
+We ended up with 2 sets of live statuses, one for applications and one for Kubernetes objects.

 [Application status screenshot]

-### Evolving with user feedback
+## Evolving with user feedback

 During the first few weeks of EAP, we encountered an issue where customers saw out-of-sync more often than they expected.
 It turns out that resources can regularly be out of sync for reasons that aren't actually important.

 We quickly realised that we needed to separate sync status from health status instead of combining them.

-Our first instinct was to simplify the experience, but that's the reality of building real software \- once it's out in the wild and customers start using it, you realize there's complexity for a reason.
+Our first instinct was to simplify the experience, but that's the reality of building real software—once it's out in the wild and customers start using it, you realize there's complexity for a reason.

 Our team did a quick pivot to separate health status from sync status for both applications and objects.
 Here’s the updated status model:

 [Updated application status screenshot]

-We also introduced a setting that prioritises health status on the dashboards as a default.
-We’re planning extra work in this space to allow users more granular control and better visibility of both statuses.
+We also introduced a setting that prioritizes health status on the dashboards as a default.
+We’re planning extra work in this space to give users more granular control and better visibility of both statuses.

 This surprising lesson is a great example of why we try to ship early and get customer feedback as soon as possible.
 It’s something you can’t easily test or replicate with a prototype and a usability study.

-### Adding a new live status page
+## Adding a new live status page

-In addition to the dashboards, we created a dedicated live status page for each project, environment and tenant combination.
+In addition to the dashboards, we created a dedicated live status page for each project, environment, and tenant combination.
 This gives you an easily shareable link for a specific application that you can bookmark or share with your team.

 [Live status page screenshot]

-### Choosing the object visualisation
+## Choosing the object visualisation

 We considered multiple ways to visualize your Kubernetes objects and key information about them.

 Some tools use flow-style diagrams to show the hierarchy and relationships between objects.
 But this approach, while visually appealing in demos, can get very messy and hard to read at scale.
 It was important to consider what this would look like with hundreds or even thousands of objects.

 That's why we opted for a tree grid, which gives us the best of both worlds.
-It allows us to show information with high density, so even if you have many objects, it's still easy to scan.
+It lets us show information with high density, so even if you have many objects, it's still easy to scan.
 You can also use the advanced filters panel to reduce the list to objects with specific states and kinds.
 And it still shows the relationship between objects through hierarchical expanders.

-### Diagnosing object issues
+## Diagnosing object issues

 The key to creating a single place to troubleshoot is to provide enough information to find the cause without needing to switch between tools.

 During a usability study for this feature, we asked users to troubleshoot an application, starting from the main dashboard.
 Those were the only instructions they received.

 Users immediately navigated to the live status page and looked for events and logs without any extra prompting.
-This was surprising to a few of us, but not to our team’s Senior Cloud Engineer who had spent years debugging Kubernetes issues himself.
+This was surprising to a few of us, but not to our team’s Senior Cloud Engineer, who had spent years debugging Kubernetes issues himself.

-The usability study made us realise that events and logs were key capabilities we needed to deliver on this feature's promise.
+The usability study made us realize that events and logs were key capabilities we needed to deliver on this feature's promise.

 When viewing the live status page, you can now click on an object’s name to get more details.
-This action opens a drawer with four tabs: Summary, Events, Logs, and Manifest.
+This action opens a drawer with 4 tabs:

+- Summary
+- Events
+- Logs
+- Manifest

-### Interacting with Kubernetes logs & events
+## Interacting with Kubernetes logs and events

 Kubernetes events can be quite verbose, so we wanted to make it easy to find the issue you're looking for.
 It was important to add filters based on the type of event, especially if you're only looking for warnings.